dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

         :linenos:

-Checking the log output, we see that after loading in the reference reflections from :file:`refined.pickle`, new predictions are made up to the highest resolution at the corner of the detector.
+Checking the log output, we see that after loading in the reference reflections from :file:`refined.refl`, new predictions are made up to the highest resolution at the corner of the detector.
 This is fine, but if we wanted to we could have adjusted the resolution limits using parameters :samp:`prediction.d_min` and :samp:`prediction.d_max`.
-The predictions are made using the scan-varying crystal model recorded in :file:`refined_experiments.json`.
+The predictions are made using the scan-varying crystal model recorded in :file:`refined.expt`.
 This ensures that prediction is made using the smoothly varying lattice and orientation that we determined in the refinement step.
 As this scan-varying model was determined in advance of integration, each of the integration jobs is independent and we can take advantage of true parallelism during processing.

-The profile model is calculated from the reflections in :file:`refined.pickle`.
+The profile model is calculated from the reflections in :file:`refined.refl`.
 First reflections with a too small 'zeta' factor are filtered out.
 This essentially removes reflections that are too close to the spindle axis.
 In general these reflections require significant Lorentz corrections and as a result have less trustworthy intensities anyway.